PANNC.ORG

 Picture

 No realistic paint jobs.
-Blasters painted all black or which closely resemble a real firearm are not allowed.
+No Firearm Replicas.
+Blasters which are mostly-black or which closely resemble a real firearm are not allowed.

 We are not childcare.
-All children under-18 must be accompanied by parent or guardian.
+All children under-18 must be accompanied by parent or legal guardian.

 Clean-up Participation Required.
 Everyone must help cleanup darts at the end of the day.